How to pay or challenge a penalty charge notice (parking ticket)

 - Make a telephone payment by ringing 0333 456 8081 (call charged at local rates)

 Alternatively, payment can be made by post by sending a cheque or postal order, made payable to Salford City Council, to PO Box 136, Parking Services, Manchester, M30 0YZ.

-If you feel the Penalty Charge Notice has been wrongly issued you can now appeal, or what's called 'make a challenge'.
-If you prefer you can make a challenge by sending a letter to Salford City Council at the address shown on the notice.
-If you need to submit any evidence in support of your challenge, such as copy of a valid pay and display ticket, parking permit or blue badge, you need to make your challenge by post.
+If you feel the penalty charge notice has been wrongly issued you can now appeal, or what's called 'make a challenge'.
+Rather than make an online challenge, if you prefer you can do so by sending a letter to Salford City Council at the address shown on the notice.
+If you need to submit any evidence in support of your challenge, such as copy of a valid pay and display ticket, parking permit or blue badge, please do so as an attachment or include it with your letter.
 Please quote the Penalty Charge Notice number in all correspondence.

 Referral of unpaid penalties

 Unpaid penalties are referred to the Traffic Enforcement Centre at Northampton County Court, who may authorise warrants to be issued for recovery of these debts by bailiffs.